OSPF Configuration In Packet Tracer:

 Assign the IP address, subnet mask, and gateway.
 255.255.255.0 is the Subnet mask and gateway will be the next hope address of the router or the IP of router-interface attached with PC, and in this case, it is 192.168.44.1.
 Each workstation should be able to ping the attached router.

 Task2 Configure and verify Open Shortest Path First (OSPF) routing:

 Configure an OSPF routing process on all routers.
 Use OSPF process number 1 and ensure all networks are in area 0.
-For configuring any router with OSPF you need to advertise all the directly connected network in OSPF process.
-For example on router0 you have the networks 192.168.44.0/24 and 192.168.55.0/24 so you can see that I have advertise these network in area 0 for OSPF configurations.
+For configuring any router with OSPF you need to advertise all the directly connected networks in the OSPF process.
+For example, on router0 you have the networks 192.168.44.0/24 and 192.168.55.0/24 so you can see that I have advertised these networks in area 0 for OSPF configurations.

 Router0 OSPF Configuration:

 Router0(config-router)#network 192.168.44.0 0.0.0.255 area 0

 Router0(config-router)#network 192.168.55.0 0.0.0.255 area 0

 Router1(config)#router ospf 1